History of Deis Impact

 “What if…” asked a student in an early planning meeting in 2011… “What if we had a festival of social justice?
 What if clubs and professors from all around campus came together to examine what ‘social justice’ really means from a variety of perspectives, and to celebrate the ways Brandeisians contribute to making the world better?”
 From that meeting, Deis Impact (short for Brandeis) was born.

-During the first seven years, the International Center for Ethics, Justice and Public Life hosted and facilitated ‘Deis Impact.
+During the first seven years, the International Center for Ethics, Justice and Public Life hosted and facilitated Deis Impact.
 In 2019, the program shifted to the Office of Diversity, Equity, & Inclusion (ODEI).
-In this transition year, ‘Deis Impact capitalized on momentum cultivated from previous years and endeavored to expand its impact — including more graduate student programs and increased collaborations on programming opportunities.
+In this transition year, Deis Impact capitalized on momentum cultivated from previous years and endeavored to expand its impact — including more graduate student programs and increased collaborations on programming opportunities.
 The program also invested in the student coordinating committee, known as the Impacters, by providing each with a stipend and intentional workshops to develop leadership skills.